A recent BBC article has caused a stir of debate around the effects of weight on life expectancy.

 To check BMI, online calculators ask for a person’s height, weight, age, sex and waist size.
 After filling in the required information it generates a result.

-Lydia Taylor, 34, said: “I wear 12 UK cloth size.
+Lydia Taylor, 34, said to Voice of London: “I wear 12 UK cloth size.
 From my point of view, I have a standard body shape, especially for my age.
 The test showed that I’m nearly overweight.
 To be really honest, I am very upset.”

 The main question raised was how accurate the calculator is.
 When measuring the BMI it is essential to check the body type of the person first, because it is the most important factor.